ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 stack-allocated values.
 See "Use exclave_ to return a local value" below.

 ### Nested regions
+Regions may nest, for instance when one function calls another.
+Stack-allocated values always lives in the surrounding region, since at runtime one can only allocate in the current stack frame.
+There always exists a region at the outermost.
+This region never ends and is where global (such as heap-allocated) values live.

-Let's further explore the idea of nested regions mentioned above.
-Say we are in the middle of a region, the local variables in scope are further subdivided into two cases:
+To better understand the nested structure, imagine we are in a region, and the local variables in scope are further subdivided into two cases:

   - **Outer-region local**: lives in an outer region, not the current region.